Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

 \begin{thm}[Arnautov, 1970] $\phantom{.}$ \\ 1.
 All infinite rings have non-discrete Zariski topologies. \\ 2.
 All countable rings as well as and all commutative rings are $T_2$-topologizable. \\ 3.
 There exist rings of an uncountable cardinality that are not $T_2$-topologizable. \end{thm}

 A~survey on topologizability of rings and modules can be found in~\cite{Arnautov et al}, Chapter~5.

 The topologizability problem was studied for other algebras.
 Prior the negative solution was obtained for groups, it was done for groupoids~\cite{Hanson} and semigroups~\cite{Taimanov semi}.
 For universal algebras this was studied in~\cite{Podewski}.
 That countable algebras admit Hausdorff topologizations iff their Zariski topologies are non-discrete, was shown for unoids (i.e.~algebras with arbitrary families of unary operations) in~\cite{Banakh Protasov Sipacheva}.
 In~\cite{Taimanov} this fact was announced for all universal algebras; the proof was provided in~\cite{Kotov} and completed in~\cite{Dutka Ivanov}.
-Moreover, the latter paper proves this fact for all first-order models (requiring that all their relations should be closed), and provides a~sufficient condition for $T_2$-topologizability of models of any cardinality; we shall use this condition below (Theorem~\ref{hausdorff polyring}).
-Let us mention also that the $T_1$-topologizability generally does not imply the $T_2$-topologizability (see e.g.~\cite{Palyutin et al}).
+Moreover, the latter paper proves this fact for all first-order models (requiring that all their relations should be closed), and provides a~sufficient condition for $T_2$-topologizability of models of any cardinality; we shall use this condition below (Theorem~\ref{T3 polyring}).

+The $T_1$-topologizability generally does not imply the $T_2$-topologizability (see e.g.~\cite{Palyutin et al}).
+For certain varieties of algebras, however, any compatible topology satisfying a~weaker separability axiom in fact satisfies a~stronger one.
+The implication from $T_0$ to $T_1$ holds in a~variety iff it is congruence $n$-permutable for some~$n$ (the ``if'' and the ``only if'' parts were proved in \cite{Gumm 1984} and \cite{Coleman 1997}, respectively).
+The implication from $T_0$ to $T_2$ holds in congruence permutable varieties \cite{Taylor 1977}; this extends to congruence $3$-permutable but not to $4$-permutable varieties (\cite{Gumm 1984} and \cite{Coleman 1996}, respectively).
+The congruence modularity suffices for an $n$-permutable variety to satisfy this implication \cite{Kearnes Sequeira}, and in certain subclasses of varieties it is also necessary~\cite{Bentz 2006}.
+The implication from $T_0$ to $T_3$ holds for groups~\cite{Montgomery Zippin} (we shall use this quasigroups~\cite{Chein et al}.
+A~characterization fact in Theorem~\ref{T3 polyring}) and, moreover, of this implication in a~special class of varieties is provided in~\cite{Bentz 2007}.